 But then, unless you play your numbers right and prepare well before this day, you may be up for a rather unpleasant surprise when you retire.
 You see, retirement means there will be a limited amount of money coming in since you are no longer counting on your monthly income.
 There is no more overtime pay or what-nots that come with being employed.
 This is why you need to be really sure about the amount you have left in the bank once you get to this point in your life.

 If you are a middle-aged employee who has not been too disciplined with how you handle your money, then you may be taking out loans left and right from a bank or a money lender just to cover your daily expenses.
 Without an emergency fund, there is nowhere for you to take some money out to settle an urgent expense.
+Although Singaporeans are covered by MediShield and MediSave, these two might not be enough to cover the total amount.
 Thus, your only lifeline at this point may be a loan.
 But at the same time, you are bound to an even tougher financial future if you have plenty of loans because there are debts you need to pay for who knows how long.

 This is why retirement planning must be your game plan even if you are not even reaching this stage in the next 5 years or so.
 Even if you are far from retirement, it makes perfect sense to prepare for this day in your life, so you can count yourself as one of those lucky ones who just take it easy and enjoy life every single day.
 After all, planning for your retirement is a long-term activity, and you have to keep yourself in line when it comes to your spending and saving habits to get things right in terms of your finances.